cuckoosandbox/cuckoo/docs/book/src/installation/guest/saving.rst

 through memory snapshots because they can greatly reduce the boot time of virtual machines during analysis.
 If, however, the option of installing the guest tools is not available, the virtual machine can be configured to have its disks reset on boot.
-Resetting the disk ensures that samples cannot permanently modify the virtual machine.
+Resetting the disk ensures that malware samples cannot permanently modify the virtual machine.

 Memory Snapshots
 ----------------